williamkannis/Beta-diversity-change-drivers/README.md

 ### Redundancy analaysis - perform on local machine
 The below script prepares the explanatory variables for used in redundancy analysis (RDA) of multidimensional changes in LCBD.
-The script loads in data for nonnative origin based invadedness, propagule pressure, abiotic habitat characteristics, habitat alteration, and native alpha diversity and LCBD.
+The script loads in data for nonnative origin-based invadedness, propagule pressure, abiotic habitat characteristics, habitat alteration, and native alpha diversity and LCBD.
 This script also summarizes community invadedness by species origin and creates the table for Appendix 7.
 We make all data for explanatory variable available or explain how to access the data.
 See [Analysis Data](#analysis-data) for more information.
 * ```15_rda_predictor_prep.R```

 The below script conducts forward selection, redundancy analysis, and variance partition for both raw (observed) and null model standardized (ES) change in LCBD values.
-Script also contains code to export tables and plots for analyses.
+Script also contains code to export tables and plots for figure 6 and appendix 8 of the manuscript.
 * ```16_rda_varpart.R```

 ### Spatial plotting - perform on local machine

 The following script aggregates the delta LCBD values from stream segment to HUC6 basin resolution to visualize spatial patterns of changes in LCBD of total beta diversity.
-Shapefiles are exported into QGIS for mapping and formatting
+Shapefiles are exported into QGIS for mapping and formatting to create Figure 5 in manuscript.
 * ```17_lcbd_spatial.R```

 ### Helper functions
 * ```null_model_algorithms.R```: Contains algorithms to randomize community, trait, or phylogenetic data for null model analysis